DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Hogan_Luka_def/index.markdown

 PowerPoint, copy and paste) as it is about the contents.
 For me, the simplicity of the tools for collection and display are really important.
 I rarely think of what to make of the collection.
 I just like to collect and make ‘lists’ and organize the content into a story.
 Collecting is the best way for me to document web phenomena and simultaneously comment on web cultures.
 There's something in the gesture of collecting that’s in itself a means to expose meaning.

-ML: How is collecting different from the massive growth in self-tracking through digital technology (e.g. on Facebook, through fitness apps etc.)?
-For example, technology journalist Nora Young explores self-tracking in her new book, The Virtual Self: How Our Digital Lives Are Altering the World Around Us, [^46] though she doesn’t see it as a narcissistic practice – more as a meditation.
-The repetitive nature of the collection is what is important, i.e. a kind of processing or transforming ourselves while doing.
+**ML: How is collecting different from the massive growth in self-tracking through digital technology (e.g. on Facebook, through fitness apps etc.)?
+For example, technology journalist Nora Young explores self-tracking in her new book, *The Virtual Self: How Our Digital Lives Are Altering the World Around Us*, [^46] though she doesn’t see it as a narcissistic practice – more as a meditation.
+The repetitive nature of the collection is what is important, i.e. a kind of processing or transforming ourselves while doing.**

 MH: I haven’t read Young’s work but I do believe there’s a correlation.
 I think that the NSA debacles since the summer have more than proven